Teriks/giftoa/README.md

 giftoa will not accept non JPEG file paths from STDIN, it will produce an error when a non JPEG is detected.

+## Using with rightgif companion script

+rightgif.py is a simple client for [rightgif](https://rightgif.com)

+It returns a URL to a GIF that is related to whatever sentence/statement you pass as an argument.

+For example:

+`./rightgif.py really fat cats`

+You dont need to quote your query but you can:

+`./rightgif.py "horrifically obese cats"`

+Pairing it with giftoa:

+`./giftoa.py -i $(./rightgif.py kitties) -o kitties_exe`

+**or**

+`./giftoa.py -i $(./rightgif.py kitties) -o kitties_exe && ./kitties_exe`

+Note: You must specify an output file when passing a URL to giftoa.

 ## Frame Delay / FPS